Your step-by-step guide to the development application process

 Some DAs need to be placed on public exhibition.
 This may include an ad in the newspaper, on-site signs or letters to adjoining or nearby owners.
 This gives the public a chance to comment.
 DAs and documentation are also placed in DA Tracking.

 Once you have your development consent, check your conditions of consent and if there is a requirement for a Construction Certificate.
-An application for a Construction Certificate can be made with either Council or a Principal Certifying Authority (PCA).
+An application for a Construction Certificate can be made with either Council through the NSW Planning Portal or a Principal Certifying Authority (PCA).

-Please note: Ancillary approvals or any works that affect public roads or footpaths such as a new driveway (Section 138) or any works involving water, sewer or stormwater (Section 68) can be approved concurrently with your development approval.
-All you need to do is tick yes in the Section 138 and Section 68 approval boxes contained in your development application form.
+Please note: Ancillary approvals or any works that affect public roads or footpaths such as a new driveway (Section 138) or any works involving water, sewer or stormwater (Section 68) can be approved concurrently with your development approval for residential building works only.
+All you need to do is complete the Section 138 and Section 68 approval section on the NSW Planning Portal when applying for a Development Application.
+All commercial and industrial Section 138 and Section 68 approvals can be applied for on Lismore City Council’s Electronic Portal at https://lismore.nsw.gov.au/information-on-our-electronic-lodgement-system-and-pre-lodgement-advice

 Minor residential development